awesumsawz/30-websites-in-30-days/28a/content/README-MARKDOWN-BLOG.md

 - Proper margins for spacing
 - Center alignment for cover images

-For more details on CSS styling options, see the `blog-images.css` file.
+For more details on CSS styling options, see the `resources/assets/sass/components/blog-images.scss` file.